realm/jazzy/README.md

 There are a few limitations:
 - File names must be unique from source files.
-- Readme should be specified separately using the `readme_path` option.
+- Readme should be specified separately using the `readme` option.

 ### Section description abstracts